Caddisfly: As bioindicators

 Caddisflies are useful as bioindicators (of good water quality), since they are sensitive to water pollution, and are large enough to be assessed conveniently in the field.
 Some species indicate undisturbed habitat, and some indicate degraded habitat.
 Although caddisflies may be found in waterbodies of varying qualities, species-rich caddisfly assemblages are generally thought to indicate clean water bodies, such as lakes, ponds, and marshes.
 Together with stoneflies and mayflies, caddisflies feature importantly in bioassessment surveys of streams and other water bodies.

 In art

 While caddisflies in the wild construct their cases out of twigs, sand, aquatic plants, and rocks, the French artist Hubert Duprat makes art by providing wild caddisflies with precious stones and other materials.
 He collected caddisfly larvae from the wild and put them in climate-controlled tanks.
 He removes the larvae from their original cases and adds precious and semi-precious items such as grains of gold into the tank.
 The larvae then build new cases out of precious items, creating a unique form of artwork.
 The resulting works are sold across the world.

 As food

-In Japan the caddisfly larvae is called Zazamushi and eaten as a delicacy.
+In Japan the larvae of Stenopsyche marmorata are eaten as a delicacy called Zazamushi.

 Taxonomy

-There are roughly 14,500 species in some 45 families worldwide.
+There are roughly 16,266 extant species in 618 genera and 51 families worldwide.